anthonylashcroft/CS-230-Operating-Platforms/README.md

 # CS-230-Operating-Platforms
-Repository for SNHU Course CS-230-10283-M01 Operating Platforms
+## Repository for SNHU Course CS-230-10283-M01 Operating Platforms

-Once you have submitted your software design document, update the README file in your repository and include your answers to each of the questions below.
-You could include the questions and write a few sentences in response to each one, or you could write a paragraph or two weaving together all of your answers.

 **Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**
 The Social Media company *Chat Away* has requested that they want to have developed a web-based version of their game *Draw It or Lose It*.
 The game already exists on Android, but they would like for it to suport multiple platforms.